GeordiD/autofolio/dev_notes.md

 * Have some sort of job hook that when called will:
   * Create orders to be approved
   * Execute on approved orders
-* Pull/serve data from account in schwab to know what current status is
+* Pull/serve data from account in Schwab to know what current status is

+- api
+  - auth
+  - account
+  - portfolio
+    - :id
+      - slices/: Set your targets (honestly should be renamed to targets)
+      - /sync: Sync data with Schwab.
+This should also re-roll the strategies and queue up any orders based on targets
+      - /exec: Run any purchase/sell orders through Schwab

+DB
+- portfolios
+- portfolioTargets
+- holdings
+- orders